Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 Art Assets, including .mu, .png, and .dds files are copyright 2021-2025 by Michael Billard, All Rights Reserved.

 Wild Blue Industries is trademarked by Michael Billard.
 All rights reserved.
-Note that Wild Blue Industries is a ficticious entity created for entertainment purposes.
+Note that Wild Blue Industries is a fictitious entity created for entertainment purposes.
 It is in no way meant to represent a real entity.
 Any similarity to a real entity is purely coincidental.